wenext-limited/pr-agent/README.md

 -  [Intro and Installation guide](https://qodo-merge-docs.qodo.ai/installation/qodo_merge/)
 -  [Plans & Pricing](https://www.qodo.ai/pricing/)

+### Qodo Merge as a Post-commit in Your Local IDE
+You can receive automatic feedback from Qodo Merge on your local IDE after each [commit](https://github.com/qodo-ai/agents/tree/main/agents/qodo-merge-post-commit)

 ## News and Updates

 ## Jul 1, 2025
-You can now run Qodo Merge locally on your IDE and get automatic feedback after each commit.
+You can now receive automatic feedback from Qodo Merge in your local IDe after each commit.
 Read more about it [here](https://github.com/qodo-ai/agents/tree/main/agents/qodo-merge-post-commit).

 ## Jun 21, 2025